nicooga/altoros-blog/post3.md

   * `/[[:word:]]/`   - A character in one of the following Unicode general categories Letter, Mark, Number, Connector_Punctuation
   * `/[[:ascii:]]/`  - A character in the ASCII character set

+... and a bunch more.
+Check [Ruby Regexp](http://ruby-doc.org/core-1.9.3/Regexp.html) for more info.

 **Named capture group notation** was also introduced in 1.9.
 With this feature you can keep complex regexps DRY without hacky interpolation:

   ```ruby